 The answer: A giant middle finger from average Americans to the political and media establishment.

-Some Trump supporters are like the 60s white girls who dated black guys just to annoy their parents.
-But most Trump supporters have simply had it with the Demosocialists and the "Republicans in Name Only."
+Most Trump supporters have simply had it with the Demo-socialists and the "Republicans in Name Only."
 They know there isn't a dime's worth of difference between Hillary Rodham and Jeb Bush, and only a few cents worth between Rodham and the other GOP candidates.
 Ben Carson is not an "establishment" candidate, but the Clinton machine would pulverize Carson, and the somewhat rebellious Ted Cruz will (justifiably so) be tied up with natural born citizen lawsuits (as might Marco Rubio).
 The Trump supporters figure they may as well have some fun tossing Molotov cocktails at Wall Street and Georgetown while they watch the nation collapse.
 Besides, lightning might strike, Trump might get elected, and he might actually fix a few things.
 Stranger things have happened.
 (The nation elected a Marxist in 2008 and Bruce Jenner now wears designer dresses.)

 Millions of conservatives are justifiably furious.
-They gave the Republicans control of the House in 2010 and control of the Senate in 2014 and have seen them govern no differently than Nancy Pelosi and Harry Reid.
-Yet those same voters are supposed to trust the GOP in 2016?
+They gave the Republicans control of the House in 2010 and control of the Senate in 2014 and have seen them govern no differently than Nancy Pelosi, Harry Reid, and Chuck Schumer.
+Yet those same voters are supposed to trust the GOP in 2022?
 Why?
 Trump did not come from out of nowhere.
 His candidacy was created by the last six years of Republican failures before he helped make America great again!.

 No reasonable person can believe that any of the establishment candidates will slash federal spending, rein in the Federal Reserve, cut burdensome business regulations, reform the tax code, or eliminate useless federal departments (the Departments of Education, Housing and Urban Development, Energy, etc.).
 Even Ronald Reagan was unable to eliminate the Department of Education.
-(Of course, getting shot at tends to make a person less of a risk-taker.)
-No reasonable person can believe that any of the nation's major problems will be solved by Rodham, Bush, and the other dishers of donkey fazoo now eagerly eating corn in Iowa and pancakes in New Hampshire.
+No reasonable person can believe that any of the nation's major problems will be solved by Rodham, Bush, and the other dishers of donkey fazoo who at one time eagerly ate corn in Iowa and pancakes in New Hampshire.

 Many Americans, and especially Trump supporters, have had it with: